oscarotero/simple-crud/README.md

 ```

 If you create a Field in your namespace with the same name than any of the defaults fields (Date, Datetime, Set, etc), SimpleCrud will choose your custom Field instead the default, so this is useful to overwrite the default behaviours.

+Check the commented code to know full API.